wonderix/rmk/README.md

 * Support for maven dependencies
 * Advanced project dependencies using normal Ruby method calls
 * Support for parallel builds
-* Extremly fast (Delta build with 10000 files without changes in less than 1 second)
+* Extremely fast (Delta build with 10000 files without changes in less than 1 second)
 * Share built files in a cache
 * Cross-platform builds on Linux, Mac OS X and Windows